Small triambic icosahedron

 In geometry, the small triambic icosahedron is a star polyhedron composed of 20 intersecting non-regular hexagon faces.
 It has 60 edges and 32 vertices, and Euler characteristic of −8.
 It is an isohedron, meaning that all of its faces are symmetric to each other.
-Branko Grünbaum has conjectured that it is the only Euclidean isohedron with convex faces of six or more sides, but the small hexagonal hexecontahedron is another example.
+Branko Grünbaum conjectured that it is the only Euclidean isohedron with convex faces of six or more sides, but the small hexagonal hexecontahedron is another example.